ejmfrancisco/MobilenetV3_Pytorch/README.md

 2. Run the 'train.py' for training after setting up dataset location.
 3. Test inference

-I noticed that results may vary when tested in different environment.
+Results may vary when tested in different environment.

+I referred this code based on the github implementation: https://github.com/kuan-wang/pytorch-mobilenet-v3

 ###### Author: *EJ CALIWAG*.
 Self-written code for training a classification model with MobilenetV3.